Dragon Ball Z: Resurrection 'F': Plot

-Goku eventually bests Frieza in battle and gives him an opportunity to leave Earth, but is blasted in the chest by Sorbet's raygun when his guard is lowered.
-Frieza stands over the incapacitated Goku, and offers Vegeta a chance to kill him in order to become his second-in-command.
+Goku eventually bests Frieza in battle and gives him a chance to leave Earth, but this causes Frieza's rage to explode.
+Later, Goku is blasted in the chest by Sorbet's raygun when Frieza's guard is lowered.
+Frieza stands over the incapacitated Goku, and offers Vegeta a chance to kill him to become his second-in-command.
 Vegeta refuses, transforms into Super Saiyan Blue, and attacks Frieza.
 When Krillin attempts to revive Goku with a healing Senzu bean, Frieza attacks him, but Vegeta deflects the energy blast which subsequently kills Sorbet.
-Vegeta dominates Frieza who is humiliated and proceeds to launch a surprise energy blast into the Earth, completely destroying it and subsequently killing Vegeta.
+Vegeta dominates Frieza who is humiliated and proceeds to launch a surprise energy blast into the Earth, destroying it and subsequently killing Vegeta.
 Goku, Beerus, and the others are shielded by Whis and left floating in space on a small patch of earth where they lament on the loss.
-Whis remarks that he has the ability to reverse time up to three minutes and, after doing so, Goku quickly kills Frieza with a Kamehameha wave; much to Vegeta's anger.
+Whis remarks that he can reverse time up to three minutes and, after doing so, Goku quickly kills Frieza with a Kamehameha much to Vegeta's anger.

 In the aftermath, Goku and Vegeta discuss the assertion by Whis that, if the two of them were to properly learn to work together, opponents like Frieza would be defeated much easier.
-Vegeta scoffs and indicates that he would rather die and Goku humorously agrees.
+Vegeta scoffs and indicates that he would rather die than work with Goku, to which Goku humorously agrees.
 Vegeta remarks that it is about time they finally agree on something.
 In a post-credits scene, Frieza returns to Hell, and to his dismay, is welcomed back.